 Not all art historians are too sure about this fact though, as she wasn’t the woman to avoid a scandal or two.
 And these statements would definitely have caused a little stir in society back then.

-Regardless, she was now Pauline Borghese and these people actually believed that they were descendants from the founder of Rome named Aeneas, who himself was believed to be the son of Venus.
+Regardless, she was now Pauline Borghese and these people actually believed that they were descendants of the founder of Rome named Aeneas, who himself was believed to be the son of Venus.
 Because of this, they surely would have accepted the fact that she posed naked for this wonderful sculpture.

 7. It wasn’t the first time that Canova sculpted a naked Bonaparte